marcopxt/marcopxt.github.io/talks_teach/CV_BGLR/index.md

 ***
 ## 1. Introduction
 Cross-Validation schemes are fundamental concept in plant breeding programs that uses Genomic selection as a tool to harness genetic gain.
 One important way to measure how good is your model is the implementation of cross-validation schemes (aka CV schemes).
-Fooling the proposition made by Jarquin et al (2018), they can be broken down into four types:
+Following the proposition made by Jarquin et al (2018), they can be broken down into four types:

 **CV2**:
 **CV11**: